jschmersal-cscc/lab0-completing-and-submitting-assignments/README.md

 1. From your repository, click on the "Setting" tab
 1. Choose "Collaborators" from the left navigation
 1. If prompted, reenter your GitHub password
-1. Enter ``jeff-anderson-cscc`` in the "Search by username" field then click "Add collaborator"
+1. Enter ``jschmersal-cscc`` in the "Search by username" field then click "Add collaborator"

 Once you add me, you should see my name and picture in the "Collaborators" section at the top of the page and the bottom of the page should show, "1 of 3 collaborators".